 This headset is very portable.
 It can fold into a compact position and should be able to fit into most pockets.
 If you want something even more portable, check out the Mpow EM12 Wireless Earphone.

 This headset doesn't come with a carrying case, though you can purchase a charging case separately.

 The Plantronics Voyager Legend feels very stable thanks to its ear-hook design.
-Even during fairly strenuous workouts, it stays in place, which is good if you make a lot of phone calls while jogging.
+Unlike the Plantronics Voyager 3200 Bluetooth Headset, it stays in place during moderately intense workouts, which is good if you make phone calls while jogging.

 Because this headset is mono, there's no stereo imaging.

 Like with most in-ears, the passive soundstage of this headset is poor.
 This is because properly activating the resonances of the pinna (the outer ear) is one of the important factors in creating an out-of-head and speaker-like soundstage.
 Since in-ears and earbuds completely bypass the pinna, their soundstage tends to be perceived as small and located inside the listener's head.
 Because of the earbud design that doesn't enter your ear canal as deep as in-ears, audio sounds very open.

 This headset doesn't have any virtual soundstage features.

 These are the settings used to test this headset.
 Our results are only valid when listening using these settings.

 This headset isolates practically no background noise.
 This is likely by design, as while on phone calls, it helps to hear your voice when speaking.
 This is also because the earbud rests inside the ear as opposed to going deep into the ear canal like typical in-ear headphones.

 The Plantronics Voyager Legend's leakage performance is only okay.
 Unfortunately, it leaks a bit more audio than the Plantronics Voyager 5200 Bluetooth Headset, and if you work in an open office, coworkers nearby will likely hear the person you're speaking to.